ngs-docs/2018-cicese-metatranscriptomics/docs/plass-paladin.md

 ## Install PLASS

-We already installed plass for you, but [setup](setting-up-tara-environment.md), but here's the installation command for future reference.
+We already installed plass for you, but here's the installation command for future reference.

 ```
 conda install plass